kaviraja81/sudokupygame/README.md

 When enter is pressed on the number written, then it is validated to verify whether the number is right or wrong by calling ruleschk module.
 If the number is valid, the number is written to he screen in the normal font size in black colour.
 If the number is not correct, an X mark is written in red colour

+## 3. Improvements

+  There can be many other functionalities added.This code works on only 1 board as input.
+We can add functionalities to take different boards as input like easy,medium and hard.
+The time to solve the puzzle can also be displayed.